makrai/notes/aljohani-21-focal-loss-and-class-weight.md

   context as its input to outperform them in both binary(important and non-important) and multi-class (Use, Extends, CompareOrContrast, Motivation, Background, Other) citation classification tasks.
 Furthermore,
-* we propose using focal-loss and class-weight functions in the CNN model to overcome the inherited class imbalance issues in citation classification datasets.
-We show that using the focal-loss function with CNN adds a factor of
+* we propose using focal-loss and class-weight functions in the CNN model to overcome the inherited class imbalance issues in citation classification
-  $(1-p_t)^\gamma$ to the cross-entropy function
+  * using the focal-loss function with CNN adds a factor of $(1-p_t)^\gamma$ to the cross-entropy function
 * Our model improves on the baseline results by achieving an encouraging
   * binary: 90.6 F1 score with 90.7% accuracy and a
   * multi-class: 72.3 F1 score with a 72.1% accuracy score, respectively, for